percwg/perc-wg/double/draft-ietf-perc-double.md

 is not revealed to the Media Distributor but at the same time allows the Media Distributor to repair media.
-When encrypting a packet that contains the Flex FEC data, which is already encrypted, it MUST be encrypted with only the outer, HBH transform.
+When encrypting a packet that contains the Flex FEC data, which is already encrypted, it MUST be encrypted with only the outer, hop-by-hop transform.

 The algorithm recommended in [@I-D.ietf-rtcweb-fec] for repair of video is Flex FEC [@I-D.ietf-payload-flexible-fec-scheme].
 Note that for